egurtzegi/academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a historical phonologist and occasional labphonista at the [Centre National de la Recherche Scientifique](http://www.cnrs.fr/) at [IKER UMR5478](http://www.iker.cnrs.fr/?lang=en).
+I am a historical laboratory phonologist at the [Centre National de la Recherche Scientifique](http://www.cnrs.fr/) at [IKER UMR5478](http://www.iker.cnrs.fr/?lang=en).
 I mainly work on the typology of sound change, with a focus on the historical changes found in [Basque](https://en.wikipedia.org/wiki/Basque_language).

 I have worked on a wide range of topics including metathesis, u-fronting, nasalized aspiration, consonant cluster resolution, accentual shifts, final obstruent voicing, and acoustic descriptions of endangered dialects.
 You can find most of these papers in the publications section of this website.